-Total Protein Requirement of Beef Cattle II: Feeding By-Product Feedstuffs.1
+Total Protein Requirement of Beef Cattle II: Protein Components1

-Jeffrey N. Carter2
+Matt Hersom and Jeffrey N. Carter2

-As the use of bulk by-product feeds in beef cattle diets increases, it may be important to understand their true nutritional contributions.
-There are various ways to describe any given product's feeding and economic value.
-Feedstuffs should always first be compared on their dry matter basis.
-Then, the most common nutritive descriptors used in developing beef cattle diets are total digestible nutrients (TDN; representative of the energy density of the feedstuff) and crude protein (CP).
-Protein is likely the most expensive component of any beef cattle diet on a unit basis; therefore, it may be important to describe the qualitative differences between how a feed is valued for protein and how the animal uses protein.
+As the use of bulk co-product feeds in beef cattle diets increases, it may be important to understand their true nutritional contributions.
+The most common nutritive descriptors used in developing beef cattle diets are total digestible nutrients (TDN; representative of the energy density of the feedstuff) and crude protein.
+Protein is likely the most expensive component of any beef cattle diet on a per unit basis; therefore, it may be important to describe the qualitative differences between how a feed is valued for protein and how the animal uses protein.